-There has been no material change to the Group's Reserve or Resource position in the last 12 month period to 30 June 2020.
+There has been no material change to the Group's Reserve or Resource position in the last 12 month period to 30 June 2021.
 Blue Energy's Bowen Basin 2P and 3P Reserves are estimated (by the independent consultancy Netherland, Sewell and Associates, Inc of Dallas Texas (NSAI)) to be 71 PJ and 298 PJ respectively.
 Blue Energy's current 3C Contingent Resource estimate is 4,179 PJ of technically recoverable gas, whilst the 1C and 2C Contingent Resource estimates are 158 PJ and 1,166 PJ respectively.
 The Gas Reserves remain confined to ATP814P in the North Bowen Basin, whilst the Contingent Resources are established by NSAI in Blue's ATP814P, ATP813P and ATP854P tenements.
-The current Reserve and Resource estimate by NSAI with no variations from prior year is tabled below (Table 1).
+The current Reserve and Resource estimate by NSAI has not varied from the prior year and this is tabled below (Table 1).

-These reserves are not yet developed, there has been no production of gas by Blue Energy Ltd to deplete the reserves.
+These reserves are not yet developed, there has been no production of gas by Blue Energy to deplete the reserves.
 All reserves and resources stated in the table are in respect of unconventional gas (Coal Seam Gas) and are undeveloped reserves and net to Blue Energy.

-These reserves remain undeveloped due to local market conditions and limited pipeline infrastructure within the North Bowen Basin region.
-It is the Group's intention to develop these reserves by facilitating appropriate commercial transactions to enable the provision of appropriate infrastructure.
+These reserves remain undeveloped due to local market conditions and lack of gas pipeline infrastructure from the North Bowen Basin region to the main east coast domestic gas market.
+It is the Group's intention to develop these reserves by facilitating appropriate commercial transactions to enable the economic construction of appropriate gas infrastructure.
 The reserves are proximate to existing production but require appropriate infrastructure and commercial arrangements to be put in place for them to be brought to market.
+Both the Federal and Queensland Governments are prioritising studies into the feasibility of gas pipeline infrastructure as part of the Federal Government's post COVID "Gas Led Recovery" initiative.